CodeWithFrida/CodeWithFrida/README.md

 - ⚡ Fun fact: ...
 -->

 Web Designer, WordPress Enthusiast and CTF Player.
-You can find me writing about my Learnings on my Blog CodeWithFrida.com, chitchating on Twitter or as an author on Dev.to.
+You can find me writing about my Learnings on my Blog CodeWithFrida.com or chitchating on Twitter.
+I

+I would love to hear from you 😄